heptarch/heptarch.github.io/drafts/demon.md

-*1874.* The General Post Office pays the London Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground distribution system of mile-long tunnels, threaded by narrow gauge rail, emptied by 20-foot wide iron turbines, and shooting capsules like bullets with inrushing air.
+*1874.* The General Post Office pays the London Pneumatic Despatch Company the extravagant sum of £200,000 to build a distribution system of <!--mile-long--> underground tunnels, threaded by narrow gauge rail, emptied by 20-foot wide iron turbines, and shooting capsules like bullets with inrushing air.
 Construction commences in 1863 with a successful test run between Euston Square and the North West District Post Office, a third of a mile hence.